sisterai/estate-assistant-system/README.md

 ## CI/CD Pipelines

-EstateWise supports multiple CI/CD options depending on hosting and operational needs.
-GitHub Actions is the default for GitHub-hosted automation, Jenkins is the primary production CI/CD engine, and GitLab CI is supported for GitLab-hosted repos.
+EstateWise accommodates multiple CI/CD options depending on hosting and operational requirements.
+GitHub Actions serves as the default for GitHub-hosted automation, Jenkins functions as the primary production CI/CD engine, and GitLab CI is supported for GitLab-hosted repositories.

 ### GitHub Actions

-GitHub Actions is used for continuous integration and deployment (CI/CD) of the application.
-It automatically runs tests, builds the Docker images, and deploys the application to Vercel or AWS whenever changes are pushed to the main branch or when pull requests are created.
+GitHub Actions is employed for continuous integration and deployment (CI/CD) of the application.
+It automatically executes tests, constructs the Docker images, and deploys the application to Vercel or AWS whenever changes are pushed to the main branch or when pull requests are created.

 To view the GitHub Actions workflow, go to the [Actions tab](https://github.com/hoangsonww/EstateWise-Chapel-Hill-Chatbot/actions) of this repository.
 You can see the status of the latest runs, view logs, and check for any errors.